Unitary Patent & Unified Patent Court

 2. Which member states participate in the Unitary Patent system?

-As of June 2023, the following 17 states participate in the unitary patent system: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia, and Sweden.
+As of September 2024, the following 18 states participate in the unitary patent system: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovenia, and Sweden.

-The Czech Republic, Cyprus, Greece, Hungary, Ireland, Romania and Slovakia have signed the Agreement but have not yet ratified it.
+The Czech Republic, Cyprus, Greece, Hungary, Ireland and Slovakia have signed the Agreement but have not yet ratified it.
 It is expected that these states will join in the future, so that a total of 24 states will participate in the Unitary Patent system.

 The EU countries Spain, Poland and Croatia will not participate in the new system, nor will the United Kingdom.